Benefit applicationsUse: Deployed

 When time sensitive content about a benefit — such as a new benefit being made available or a significant change in the laws around eligibility for a particular benefit — you can place an informational alert box on this page.
 Follow the recommendations governing alert box usage, including

 - Use informational alerts to announce upcoming benefits

-- Use inoformational alert boxes with expandable content to hide detail that may not apply to everyone visiting the page
+- Use informational alert boxes with expandable content to hide detail that may not apply to everyone visiting the page

-E. How to apply heading and primary call-to-action button
+E. How to apply heading and wizard button or action link

-A brief heading should precede and call attention to the primary call to action button.
+A brief heading should precede and call attention to the wizard button or action link.
 This heading can be followed by an optional single sentence of text or phrase if necessary.

-Having a single green button on the page helps the user follow the most logical path.
-Note: never put more than one green button on the page.
+Having a single green button or action link on the page helps the user follow the most logical path.
+Note: never put more than one green button or action link on the page.
 If you have a page that requires multiple benefit form links, use the wizard mini-form interface to create branching logic to get the correct benefit application (or prevent a user from applying to the wrong benefit).

-The button can be followed by item 6, Additional Benefit-Eligibility-Specific Relevant Content, if necessary.
+The button or action link can be followed by item 6, Additional Benefit-Eligibility-Specific Relevant Content, if necessary.

 F. Optional: Sub-task pattern for branching eligibility choices

 In the case where there are multiple benefit options, the Wizard pattern allows a user to branch into the appropriate benefit application from the eligibility page.

 The text on the primary green button should represent the job the wizard is performing, such as “Find your education benefits form.”